olehmisar/shieldswap/README.md

 yarn dev
 ```

-**WARNING**: First open of the page will take a while to deploy and initialize tokens and DEX contracts(logs will be printed to screen and console).
+**WARNING**: The first open will take a few minutes to deploy and initialize tokens and DEX contracts(progress will be printed to screen and console).

-## Building
+## Build

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 yarn build
 ```

-You can preview the production build with `yarn preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+Preview via `yarn preview`.
+To deploy the app, read more [here](https://kit.svelte.dev/docs/adapters).